by Steve Waldman <firstname.lastname@example.org>

 checkoutTimeout limits how long a client will wait for a Connection, if all Connections are checked out and one cannot be supplied immediately. usesTraditionalReflectiveProxies is of little practical use and is now formally deprecated.
 It permits you to use an old, now superceded implementation of C3P0-generated proxy objects.
 (C3P0 used to use reflective, dynamic proxies.
 Now, for enhanced performance, it uses code-generated, nonrefective implementations.) factoryClassLocation can be used to indicate where a URL from which c3p0 classes can be downloaded, if c3p0 DataSources will be retrieved as References from a JNDI DataSource by clients who do not have c3p0 locally installed.

 If JMX libraries and a JMX MBeanServer are available in your environment (they are include in JDK 1.5 and above), you can inspect and configure your c3p0 datasources via a JMX administration tool (such as jconsole, bundled with jdk 1.5).
-You will find that c3p0 registers MBeans under com.mchange.v2.c3p0, one with statistics about the library as a whole (called C3P0Registry), and an MBean for each PooledDataSource you deploy.
+You will find that c3p0 registers MBeans under the domain com.mchange.v2.c3p0, one with statistics about the library as a whole (called C3P0Registry), and an MBean for each PooledDataSource you deploy.
 You can view and modify your DataSource's configuration properties, track the activity of Connection, Statement, and Thread pools, and reset pools and DataSources via the PooledDataSource MBean.
 (You may wish to view the API docs of PooledDataSource for documentation of the available operations.)

 c3p0's logging behavior is affected by certain build-time options.
 If build-option c3p0.debug is set to false, all messages at a logging level below INFO will be suppressed.
 Build-option c3p0.trace controls how fine-grained c3p0's below INFO level reporting will be.
 For the moment, distributed c3p0 binaries are compiled with debug set to true and trace set to its maximum level of 10.
 But binaries may eventually be distributed with debug set to false.
 (For the moment, the performance impact of the logging level-checks seems very small, and it's most flexible to compile in all the messages, and let your logging library control which are emitted.)
 When c3p0 starts up, it emits the build-time values of debug and trace, along with the version and build time.